 - Weight loss

 Parvo is hugely preventable by vaccination.
-So, it is imperative to get your puppy all the core vaccinations early!
-If your dog does contract this disease, supportive care is the only option along with few medications to tone down the effects of the disease.
+So, getting your puppy all the core vaccinations is imperative!
+However, if your dog does contract this disease, supportive care is the only option, along with a few medications to tone down the effects of the disease.

 - Increase in thirst

 Chronic kidney disease that’s caused by the dental disease can be prevented.
 In the advanced stages of this disease, bacteria from the dog’s gums can enter its bloodstream and damage vital organs such as kidneys.
 It can be prevented by keeping your dog’s teeth clean.
 You can offer chew sticks or chew toys to remove plaque from your dog’s teeth.

 Acute kidney disease can be caused due to poisoning, infection, or complication from other medications.
 To prevent acute kidney disease, keep human medications and toxic substances away from your dog.

 These dog diseases spread via air.
 They are usually present in the soil; if your dog inhales that contaminated soil, he can contract a fungal disease.
 Not all fungi diseases are fatal.
 However, some affect the entire body, like the liver, lungs, brain, etc., and are fatal.